 To be a successful reader a student must be able to both confidently decode and understand a text.
 At Rowville Primary School the teaching of reading comprehension strategies goes hand-in- hand with teaching decoding skills.
 Effective comprehension strategies are explicitly taught from the very first day at school.
 Students are taught both the craft of writing and writing conventions.
-Mathematics teaching is based on providing concrete experiences that enable students to manipulate a range of materials.
-Our teachers deliver learning through the gradual release of responsibility lesson structure.
+Mathematics teaching is based on developing key concepts and transferring this knowledge to real life examples.

 Creativity, Communication and Collaboration are a vital part of learning and ensure that all students are provided with opportunities to develop the skills required to thrive in the 21st century.

 At Rowville Primary School our students are given opportunities to develop creativity, communication and collaboration skills through specialised instruction in Performing Arts, Visual Arts, Physical Education and Italian.
 Students also have the opportunity to participate in an extensive sporting program and to learn a musical instrument.